-- Conditions are not favorable to support significant wildland fire activity in most Geographic Areas. - Resource capability is adequate with little or no mobilization of resources occurring through NICC. - Potential for emerging significant wildland fires is expected to remain minimal.
+• Conditions are not favorable to support significant wildland fire activity in most Geographic Areas.

+- Resource capability is adequate with little or no mobilization of resources occurring through NICC. - Potential for emerging significant wildland fires is expected to remain minimal.

-Active Geographic Areas are unable to independently accomplish incident management objectives.
+Active Geographic Areas may require national support to accomplish incident management objectives.
 Resource capability remains stable enough nationally to sustain incident operations and meet objectives in active Geographic Areas.
 There is a low to moderate probability that drawing down resources from non-active Geographic Areas may pose a risk should existing conditions change.